12 Questions to Ask your Real Estate Agent

 Check that the agent is used to dealing with properties that mirror yours in terms of size, style and price point.
 A seasoned agent that sells deluxe golf estates may not be the best agent for selling a production starter home.

-• I received my Real Estate License in October of 2004, starting with Prudential Gary Greene Realtor.
-I made the best move of my career on April 1, 2008, joining Keller Williams-The Woodlands.
-Vanessa received her license in April of 2012.
-Since then, our careers have taken off!
+• I received my Real Estate License in October of 2004, starting with Prudential Gary Greene Realtor, then 9 years with Keller Williams in The Woodlands.
+In June of 2017, we made the best move of our career by joining a new company, EXP Realty.
+We have been able to boost our business with the top technology tools in the industry for helpoing our clients.
+When Vanessa received her license in April of 2012, our careers have taken off!

 2. Do you hold any special accreditation?

-• Vanessa and I recently completed the Certified Luxury Homes Marketing Specialist training in San Diego.
-We are Certified and part of the KW Luxury International Group.
-We have helped over 200 families list and sell homes in and around The Woodlands and Houston area.
+• Vanessa and I have completed the Certified Luxury Homes Marketing Specialist training and we are both Accredited Buyer Specialist.
+We love continuing our education and with that come a new nugget each time that helps us serve our clients to a higher level.
+Since our start in 2004, we have helped over 750 families list and sell homes in and around The Woodlands and Houston area.

 3. How Many Homes did you close last year?